yash150204/Yash_Agrawal/book_-_rich_dad_poor_dad.md

 #### One dad said, “The reason I’m not rich is because I have you kids.”
 The other said, “The reason I must be rich is because I have you kids.”
 #### One encouraged talking about money and business at the dinner table, while the other forbade the subject of money to be discussed over a meal.
 #### One said, “When it comes to money, play it safe.
 Don’t take risks.”
 The other said, “Learn to manage risk.”
 #### One believed, “Our home is our largest investment and our greatest asset.”
-The other believed, “My house is a liability, and if your house is your largest investment, you’re in trouble.”
+The other believed, “My house is a liability, and if your house is your largest investment, you’re in trouble.

-Excerpt From: Robert T kiyosaki.
-“Rich Dad Poor Dad”.
-Apple Books
+### There is also this mindset shift regarding the poor and being broke: "Broke is temporary.
+Poor is eternal"
+### "I don't work for money!
+Money works for me!"
+### “Money is one form of power.
+But what is more powerful is financial education.
+Money comes and goes, but if you have the education about how money works, you gain power over it and can begin building wealth. ”
+#### This quote is much like the standard regressive Indian bullshit we here, and frankly what I saw in the Shah family: the display of wealth, and the underlining matter of fact that wealth = power.
 ## **Lesson 1: The rich don't work for money**
 ## Lesson 2: Why teach financial literacy?
 ## Lesson 3: Mind your own business